mistersingh179/sidekik/notes/step_Pending.md

 # reported bugs
 - Formatting isn't great on smaller desktop devices which makes it difficult for me to be able to interact with your application

+# content
+- do something with flashbots
+- do something with chainlink
+- do something with zkSync